Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/system-architecture/design.md

 9. The user clicks on the "General" dropdown menu and clicks on "Tools" where the user will see that the tool description has changed.

-10. The user exits the site.
+10. The user exits the website.

 </details>